-Interestingly, Michael S. Rashes (2001) identifies a similar phenomenon in the trades of two companies, MCI and MCIC.
-The ticker for the MCI communication company is MCIC, while MCI is the ticker for a littleknown closed-end mutual fund, Massmutual Corporate Investors.
-Some investors attempting to trade shares of the larger communication company confuse tickers and trade the mutual fund company instead, resulting in a .56 correlation between the two trading volumes.
-This occurs despite the difference in fundamentals: the MCIC company, for example, has only a .03 correlation in volume with the communication company AT&T. The mistrading causes a smaller, but still significant correlation of stock returns.
+Interestingly, Rashes (2001) identifies a similar phenomenon in the trades of two companies, MCI and MCIC.
+The ticker for the MCI communication company is MCIC, while MCI is the ticker for a little-known closed-end mutual fund, Massmutual Corporate Investors.
+Some investors attempting to trade shares of the larger communication company confuse tickers and trade the MCI company instead, resulting in a .56 correlation between the two trading volumes.
+This occurs despite the difference in fundamentals: the MCIC company, for example, has only a .03 correlation in volume with the communication company AT&T. The mis-trading causes a smaller, but still significant correlation of stock returns.
 Arbitrage moderates the impact of confusion on stock returns, but does not fully eliminate it.
-Using the correlation in volume and the average volume of trade for the two companies, one can compute the incidence of confusion among MCIC investors: about 1 in 2,000 trades are placed in error, a confusion rate smaller than the confusion rate displayed by California voters.35
+Using the correlation in volume and the average volume of trade for the two companies, one can compute the incidence of confusion among MCIC investors: about 1 in 2000 trades are placed in error, a confusion rate smaller than, but of the same order of magnitude, the confusion rate displayed by California voters.34

-When choosing from a large menu of options, decisionmakers: (1) (to same extent) diversify excessively across the options; (2) choose familiar options, such as own-country or own-company stock; (3) choose salient options in investment choice or at the ballot; (4) avoid the choice and do not invest (or do not purchase); (5) display some confusion in implementing their choices.
+Summary.
+When choosing from a large menu of options, decision-makers: (i) (to same extent) diversify excessively across the options; (ii) choose familiar options, such as own-country or own-company stock; (iii) choose salient options in investment choice or at the ballot; (iv) avoid the choice and do not invest (or do not purchase); (v) display some confusion in implementing their choices.